arcaneAgilmente/consensual/readme.txt

 Press select a second time to bring up the tags menu.
 Holding select will not bring up the menu because of the bindings that use select plus another button to change something else.
 Pad codes cannot be used while in the special menu.

+Special menu on Evaluation:
+The song properties and tags menus can also be accessed on the Evaluation screen, by tapping select.

 Pane display on Select Music:
 The pane display on Select Music can be customized.